How large is phoenix?

-Phoenix is the capital of the Southwest of the U.S. Known for its year-round sunshine and warm temperatures, it anchors a sprawling, multi-urban metropolitan area known as the Valley of the Sun.
-It's known for high-end spa resorts, Jack Nicklaus-designed golf courses, and vibrant nightclubs.
-Other highlights include the Desert Botanical Garden, where cacti and numerous native plants are displayed.
+Phoenix, the capital of the Southwest of the United States, is known for its year-round sunshine and warm temperatures.
+It anchors a sprawling, multi-urban metropolitan area known as the Valley of the Sun, and is home to high-end spa resorts, Jack Nicklaus-designed golf courses, and vibrant nightclubs.
+The Desert Botanical Garden is a popular attraction, showcasing cacti and numerous native plants.
+Phoenix is now the fifth largest city in the US by population.

 Amelia Thorns